jcs090218/CCosQuick/README.md

 # CCosQuick
-> Easily prototype your game with component driven library.
+> Prototype your game easily with component driven library built on top of Cocos Creator.

 This is the 3rd party library for [Cocos Creator](https://www.cocos.com/en/).
 It provide the fast and simple to use component driven script for you to customize